Health Care Worker Practicing Under the Influence

 A licensed healthcare professional shall not work (1) with a bodily alcohol content of .05 or more, (2) if ingestion of a controlled substance impairs their ability to safely and skillfully engage in their healthcare profession, or (3) if they are visibly impaired by alcohol or drugs.

 A person convicted of Practicing Healthcare Under the Influence must participate in the Health Professional Recovery Program (HPRP).
-In addition, someone convicted of a first offense can be sent to jail for 180 days and given up to two (2) years of probation.
-A second offense carries a maximum sentence of one (1) year in jail.
+In addition, a judge can sentence someone convicted of a first offense to 180 days in jail and up to two (2) years of probation.
+A second offense carries a maximum sentence of one year in jail.

 In addition to jail and probation, a conviction carries severe indirect consequences, such as losing employment and professional licensing.
 A medical or nursing student might face expulsion from school.
 Also, a healthcare professional convicted of providing care while under the influence will almost certainly have difficulty finding future employment, passing a background check, or advancing in their career.